-A beam deflection formula tells you how far a beam bends under load.
-If you searched for the beam deflection formula, the key point is this: there is no single formula for every beam.
-The correct expression depends on the support condition, the load pattern, and the bending stiffness EIE I.
+Use a beam-deflection formula when you need to know how far a beam bends under load, not whether it breaks.
+A beam can be strong enough to avoid failure and still sag too much for the job.
+The crucial thing to internalize first: there is no single deflection formula for every beam.
+The correct expression depends on the support condition, the load pattern, and the bending stiffness EIE I. The steps below keep you from grabbing the wrong one.

 δmax=PL33EI\delta_{max} = \frac{P L^3}{3 E I}